CyberSource/cybersource-rest-client-dotnet/docs/ReportSubscriptionsApi.md

             try
             {
-                // Delete subscription of a report name by organization apiInstance.DeleteSubscription(reportName);
+                // Delete Subscription of a Report Name by Organization apiInstance.DeleteSubscription(reportName);
             }
             catch (Exception e)